Skip to Main Content

 Columbus in Context: A City Worth Understanding

 Columbus does not always register on national food lists alongside Chicago or New York, but the city's dining scene has developed real depth.
 The Short North corridor, German Village, and the Grandview Heights strip have collectively produced restaurants that would hold their own in larger markets.
 Agave & Rye Grandview reflects the city's comfort with genre-bending casual formats; 'plas represents newer voices entering the conversation.
-The our full Columbus restaurants guide maps the broader field if you're building a full itinerary around the city.
+Our full Columbus restaurants guide maps the broader field if you're building a full itinerary around the city.

 Within that context, the East Main corridor represents a different register: working-neighborhood dining rather than destination dining, where the clientele tends to be local and the format prioritizes familiarity over novelty.
 That is not a lesser category.
 Some of the most honest meals in any American city happen in rooms that have no interest in press coverage.